-Revision Proposed 11/21/19 Changes in yellow

-MBA Program Policy Statement as of 9/22/17
+MBA Program Policy Statement

 PART I. PROGRAM HISTORY

 A. Statement of purpose and expectation of graduate study in the program.

 The MBA program provides a select group of students with a relevant, advanced business management education.
 Coursework integrates the functional areas of business, while preparing graduates for positions of greater responsibility in corporations, small businesses, consulting firms, government, or non-profit organizations.
 The core of the program provides students with the tools, analytics and frameworks necessary to drive effective evidence based decision-making.
 This set of skills, knowledge and competencies allows for the successful management and leadership of organizations operating in an environment of scarce resources, rapid change and global competition.